A financial review doesn’t have to be expensive or complicated. With the Portfolio 2nd Opinion, it’s not.

 - living off your portfolio in retirement (i.e., sustainable distribution rates); and

-- making sure you have completed your estate planning.
+- ensuring you have completed your estate planning.

-Looking at your financial life broadly not only gives us the critical information for putting together an investment plan for you, but also helps us find some financial planning blind spots that you might not be considering.
+Looking at your financial life broadly not only gives us the critical information for putting together an investment plan for you, but also helps us find your financial planning blind spots.

-In the write-up, most clients receive a simple three- or four-fund portfolio allocation.
-The write-up details precisely which mutual funds (or ETFs) to pick, and in which amount.
+In the write-up, most clients receive a simple three- or four-fund portfolio recommendation.
+The write-up details precisely which mutual funds (or ETFs) to pick, and what amount (%).
 A single fund (such as a target-date fund or balanced fund) could also be appropriate for some clients.

-For those clients not comfortable managing their investments themselves, we can discuss how to outsource investment to a low-cost professional.
+To be clear, I will not be managing your investments or investing money on your behalf.
+However, if you’re not comfortable managing your investments yourself, we can discuss how to outsource investment to a low-cost professional.

 I review client uploads before each call.
 Depending upon the volume of the uploads, I can spend up to two hours on pre-call prep.
-Including a pre-call review, the call, and the write-up afterward, I can spend up to eight hours on a client engagement.
-Though, it’s usually less.
-I tend to average around six hours per engagement – but time spent varies with complexity.
+Including a pre-call review, the call, and the write-up afterward, I spend an average of six to eight hours on a client engagement.

 I document takeaways in the write-up (following the call) that clients can read at their leisure.

-On the call, we look at life, disability, umbrella insurance gaps, and – if appropriate – long-term care insurance.
-In the write-up, I cover auto and homeowner’s insurance.
+On the call, we look at life, disability, and umbrella insurance gaps, and – if appropriate – long-term care insurance.
+In the write-up, I also cover auto and homeowner’s insurance.

-We can discuss tax-loss harvesting, tax-advantaged investments accounts (HSA, IRA, 401(K) and 529), and asset location.
+We can discuss tax-loss harvesting, tax-advantaged investments accounts (401(k), HSA, IRA, and 529), and asset location.
 If appropriate, we cover early-retirement strategies, investment liquidations, tax-efficient giving, tax-efficient distributions, and Roth conversions.

 We’ll focus primarily on federal taxes, and not state or local taxes.

-There are shortcomings with a Monte Carlo analysis, including problematic correlations between asset classes, no consideration for mean reversion in markets, and arguably overly optimistic assumptions about future returns.
+There are issues with a Monte Carlo analysis, including problematic correlations between asset classes, no consideration for mean reversion in markets, and arguably overly optimistic assumptions about future returns.

 If you need a Monte Carlo analysis, I’m not the right financial planner for you.